Padel

-Padel (pádel) is a racket sport typically played in doubles on an enclosed court slightly smaller than a doubles tennis court.
-It has the same scoring system as tennis, but different rules.
-For example: the rackets are solid (without strings) and perforated.
-Balls are played off the court walls, similar to squash.
-A serve must place the ball at or below the waist level in the opposite court.
-Padel originated in Mexico.
+Padel (pádel) is a racquet sport that combines elements of tennis and squash.
+It is usually played in doubles (2 vs 2) on a small enclosed court with glass and mesh walls that are part of the game.
+It has the same scoring system as tennis, but adapted rules, e.g. regarding the use of the walls and fences or the nature of the rackets (which are solid (without strings) and perforated).
+Balls can be played off the court walls, similar to squash.
+A serve must be played as an under-arm serve which is hit at or below the waist level.
+Padel originated in Mexico in 1969.
+It became very popular in Spain and Latin American countries such as Argentina, Uruguay, Brazil, Colombia, and Paraguay.

-As of 2023, there are more than 25 million active players in more than 90 countries, according to the International Padel Federation (FIP).
-(Note: Compared to 87 million for tennis.)
-In 2023, padel was worth about €2bn a year.
-The Padel World Championship has been held every second year since 1992, with Argentina (every time), Spain, or Brazil reaching the final in each competition.
+As of 2025, there were more than 35 million active players in more than 150 countries, according to the International Padel Federation (FIP).
+In 2023, the global padel market was valued at approximately €2 billion.
+Since 1992, the Padel World Championship has been held every two years, and each final has featured Argentina alongside either Spain or Brazil in both the male and female tournaments.